matteobjornsson/serverless-rock-paper-scissors/README.md

 ```
 This will automatically deploy all of the services and their required permission configurations, besides requesting a phone number.
 ## 2. Request A Phone Number
-This game is SMS, so you'll need an AWS phone number to send text messages to.
+This game is played via SMS, so you'll need an AWS phone number to send text messages to.

 Sign-in to the AWS console and navigte to the Pinpoint Service.
 From there, navigate to `Settings > SMS and Voice`.
 Here you will see a page where, at the bottom, you can request a phone number to be associated with your AWS account.